 – Admission, discharge, and transfer criteria

-– Training topics and amount, and names of trainers for staff
+– Staff training topics and amount, and names of trainers

 – Number of direct-care staff assigned to the MCC unit during every shift

 An evaluation of a resident’s needs must be made before move-in, and then quarterly (four times a year) thereafter.
 The evaluation must include:

 – Physical health condition

 – Ability to perform activities of daily living (ADLs)

 – Ability to perform instrumental activities of daily living (IADLs)